cyberbotics/webots-doc/reference/servo.md

 **Description**

-This function allows to retrieve the servo type defined by the `type` field.
+This function allows the user to retrieve the servo type defined by the `type` field.
 If the value of the `type` field is "linear", this function returns WB\_SERVO\_LINEAR, and otherwise it returns WB\_SERVO\_ROTATIONAL.

 %figure "Return values for the *wb_servo_get_type()* function"